sinecoug/chauffeur_tracker/docs/overview/prereqs.md

 # Set up your development environment

-These are the steps you must do before you can run the tutorials for the **Chauffeur Tracker service**.
+You must do the following steps before you can run the tutorials for the **Chauffeur Tracker service**.

 Expect this preparation to take about 20 minutes to complete.

-Commit: Commit; API docs finishing touches
-Updates:
-quickstart.md

-Commit: API docs finishing touches

-Updates:

-quickstart.md
-prereqs.md

-Commit: API docs finishing touches

-Updates:
-quickstart.md
-prereqs.md